briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

 succeeding calendar year.

-7. _(G)_ The Municipality may impose on the taxpayer, employer, any agent of the employer, or any other payer the Municipality’s post-judgment collection costs and fees, including attorney’s fees.
+7. _(G)_ The Municipality may impose on the taxpayer, employer, any agent of the employer, or any other payer the Municipality's post-judgment collection costs and fees, including attorney's fees.
 (Ord.
 2018-22.
 Passed 3-26-18.)

 ## 124.19   Authority of tax administrator; verification of information